tkcaccia/PROJECTOR/README.md

 # KODAMA
-Enhanced dimensionality reduction for high throughput omics data
+An unsupervised and semi-supervised learning algorithm to performs feature extraction from noisy and high-dimensional data

-## Overview
+## News

-KODAMA is an unsupervised and semi-supervised learning algorithm that performs feature extraction from noisy and high-dimensional data.
-It facilitates identification of patterns representing underlying groups on all samples in a data set.
+KODAMA facilitates identification of patterns representing underlying groups on all samples in a data set.

-This is a version in developing of KODAMA with landmarks to adapt the algorithm to the analysis of data set with more than 10,000 entries.
-The wrapper for the C++ implementation of Barnes-Hut t-Distributed Stochastic Neighbor Embedding has been integrated to convert the KODAMA's dissimilarity matrix in a low dimensional space.
+This is an improved version of KODAMA algorithm for spatially-aware dimensionality reduction.
+A landmarks procudere has been implemented to adapt the algorithm to the analysis of data set with more than 10,000 entries.

-KODAMA was built on accuracy maximization algorithms described in detail in the following publication:
+The KODAMA package has been integrated with t-SNE and UMAP to convert the KODAMA's dissimilarity matrix in a low dimensional space.

 [Zinga, M. M., Abdel-Shafy, E., Melak, T., Vignoli, A., Piazza, S., Zerbini, L. F., ... & Cacciatore, S. (2022).
 KODAMA exploratory analysis in metabolic phenotyping.
 Frontiers in Molecular Biosciences, 9.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9887019/)